MazenxELGayar/flutter_i18n_translator/README.md

---key-case <style>             Convert all JSON keys to a specific case (camel, pascal, snake, kebab) --autoDartFixGeneratedFile     Automatically run 'dart fix --apply' on generated files --no-autoDartFixGeneratedFile  Disable automatic 'dart fix' after generation --help, -h                     Show this help message
+--key-case <style>             Convert all JSON keys to a specific case (camel, pascal, snake, kebab) --autoDartFixGeneratedFile     Automatically run 'dart fix --apply' on generated files --no-autoDartFixGeneratedFile  Disable automatic 'dart fix' after generation --enhanceGeneratedFile         Enhances the generated I18n Dart file by modifying the locale setter
+                               to call onLocaleChanged interally when changing locale, and adds a static `current` I18n instance so you can access translations without passing a BuildContext.
+--no-enhanceGeneratedFile      Disable enhancing the generated I18n file.
+--help, -h                     Show this help message
 ```